BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-05-soulmate-write-up.md

  - Port `80` suggests there's a web application we can explore
  - Port `4369` indicates Erlang is running, which might have its own vulnerabilities or custom services

-Next, we use `nmap` with with the flags `-sV -sC` on the open ports we just discovered:
+Next, we use `nmap` with the flags `-sV -sC` on the open ports we just discovered:

 ```
 sudo nmap -sV -sC 10.10.11.86 -p22,80,4369